furjac/FG_Teams/README.md

 [![GitHub license](https://img.shields.io/github/license/furjac/Advanced-payload-generator)](https://github.com/furjac/Advanced-payload-generator) [![GitHub stars](https://img.shields.io/github/stars/furjac/Advanced-payload-generator)](https://github.com/furjac/Advanced-payload-generator/stargazers) ![GitHub all releases](https://img.shields.io/github/downloads/furjac/Advanced-payload-generator/total) [![Join the FG_Trams discord server](https://img.shields.io/discord/1026098018929360967.svg?label=&logo=discord&logoColor=ffffff&color=5865F2)](https://discord.gg/YN9RKxewsq)

 # FG_TEAMS
-Note: In piracy secttion none of the files and sources are hosted from me everything are link from other sites thank you!
+Note: In piracy secttion we do not store any files.
+We only embed or link to content which is hosted on 3rd party services. thank you!
 This tool was created with python this software has too many pending works plz support me for all new updates in software Thanks, Love you all

 ok this one is only made for arch linux because